 The taste is similar to oregano, but the marjoram can give you a sweeter and more refined experience.

 However, marjoram is not as spicy as its relatives.

-Therefore, it is suitable to combine with gentle dishes such as chicken or fish.
+Therefore, combining with gentle dishes such as chicken or fish is suitable.

 Marjoram can improve your digestive system by increasing the production of digestive enzymes.